J. Howard Moore: Death

 In the early morning of June 17, 1916, at the age of 53, Moore died after shooting himself in the head with a revolver on Wooded Island in Jackson Park, Chicago.
-He had visited the island regularly to observe and study birds.
+He had often visited the island to observe and study birds.

-Moore had struggled for many years with a long illness and chronic pain from an abdominal operation, in 1911, for gallstones.
-He had also expressed continuing despondency at human indifference towards the suffering of their fellow animals.
-In a note found on his body by a police officer, he had written to his wife:
+Moore had experienced illness and chronic pain for several years after an abdominal operation for gallstones in 1911.
+He had also expressed despondency about human indifference to animal suffering.
+In a note found on his body by a police officer, he wrote to his wife:

 The long struggle is ended.
 I must pass away.
 Good-by.
 Oh, men are so cold and hard and half conscious toward their suffering fellows.
 Nobody understands.
 O my mother, and O my little girl!
 What will become of you?
 And the poor four-footed!
 May the long years be merciful!
 Take me to my river.
 There, where the wild birds sing and the waters go on and on, alone in my groves, forever.
 (Note: Moore owned an orchard on the shores of a river, near Earlville, Alabama; according to Clarence Darrow, this was the place he was referring to.)
 O, Tess, (Note: Tess was Moore's pet name for his wife.
 They were both admirers of Thomas Hardy's Tess of the d'Urbervilles.) forgive me.
 O, forgive me, please!

-Moore's death was ruled a suicide, due to a "temporary fit of insanity".
-His grief-stricken wife requested that Moore's body be cremated and his ashes sent to Mobile County, Alabama, to be buried in the land which Moore owned.
-His brother-in-law, Clarence Darrow, was devastated by Moore's death.
+Moore's death was ruled a suicide caused by a "temporary fit of insanity".
+His wife requested that his body be cremated and that his ashes be sent to Mobile County, Alabama, for burial on land he owned.
+His brother-in-law, Clarence Darrow, was affected by his death.

 A funeral service was held at Oakwood Chapel in Chicago on June 19.
-Darrow delivered a eulogy, describing him as a "dead dreamer" who had died while "suffering under a temporary fit of sanity".
+Darrow delivered a eulogy, calling Moore a "dead dreamer" who had died while "suffering under a temporary fit of sanity".
 The eulogy was later published in The Athena.
-Moore's body was returned to his old home near Cawker City and a funeral service was held at Plainview Church nearby.
-He was buried alongside his father, who had died several years earlier, in Excelsior Cemetery, Mitchell County, Kansas.
+Moore's body was returned to his former home near Cawker City, where a funeral service was held at Plainview Church.
+He was buried alongside his father in Excelsior Cemetery, Mitchell County, Kansas.

 Personal life

 Marriage

 Moore married Louise Jesse "Jennie" Darrow on February 21, 1899, in Racine, Wisconsin.
 She was the sister of attorney Clarence Darrow and worked as a schoolteacher.
 (Note: Moore's wife taught first grade at McCosh School and later taught home economics at Crane Technical High School, where Moore also taught.)
-She was also an advocate for animal rights and vegetarianism.
-Both Moore and his wife were admirers of the character Tess from Thomas Hardy's Tess of the d'Urbervilles, and Moore affectionately referred to his wife as "Tess" as a pet name.
+She also supported animal rights and vegetarianism.
+Both Moore and his wife admired the character Tess from Thomas Hardy's Tess of the d'Urbervilles, and Moore used "Tess" as a pet name for his wife.
 He was also an enthusiast of the works of Alexandre Dumas, which he first encountered at the Cawker City library.